jackyzha0/quartz/content/essays/the inward morning.md

 Welcome back, fellow saunterer.
 Thank you, thank you, for gracing me once more with your presence!
 After the first issue was sent last Sunday, a few more joined us.
 My heart is full.
 Welcome, welcome!

-If you are reading this newsletter for the first time, I encourage you to check **[[tlw/001|the inaugural issue]]**.
+If you are reading this newsletter for the first time, I encourage you to check **[[essays/a philosophical family tree|the inaugural issue]]**.
 That issue sets the stage for this second issue and all future issues, providing a brief introduction to my life and an explanation of the rationale behind this newsletter's format.

 If reading another issue on top of this is a big choir (it is!), here's the shorter version: